-A conference bringing together translators, academics and theatre practitioners from the UK and overseas to discuss Shakespeare in translation and his international reception.
-This is the final event in the British Council’s 2016 programme “A Great Feast of Languages”, which marks the 400th anniversary of Shakespeare’s death.
-It will feature three translation workshop sessions, six short presentations on aspects of Shakespeare in translation, and recorded perfomances of new translations produced by participants in international translation workshops held in Cologne, Mexico City and Singapore.
+A conference that brought together translators, academics and theatre practitioners from the UK and overseas to discuss Shakespeare in translation and his international reception.
+This was the final event in the British Council’s 2016 programme “A Great Feast of Languages”, which marked the 400th anniversary of Shakespeare’s death.
+It featured three translation workshop sessions, six short presentations on aspects of Shakespeare in translation, and recorded perfomances of new translations produced by participants in international translation workshops held in Cologne, Mexico City and Singapore.

 29 - 30 June 2015 at the University of East Anglia